junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Metatron."
 Cas turns around sharply, facing the short chubby man behind him, standing ten steps away.

 "Castiel," Metatron says casually, having both his hands in his pockets, as if a human feeling chilly in the midnight temperature.
-Even though for a early summer Houston, this isn't a chilly night in any sense.
+Even though for an early summer in Houston, this isn't a chilly night in any sense.
 "Finally, meet you in real life, the famous Castiel, the angel on top of the Christmas tree.
 I read so much about you."

-"I was never on top of any Christmas tree," Cas answers, jaw tight.
+"I was never on top of any Christmas tree," Cas answers drily, jaw tight.

 "Well, I can make it happen, if you want.
 I can make anything happen, actually, in case you haven't noticed."
 Metatron smiles at him pretentiously.

 Cas ignores that comment, cutting right in, "What do you need my grace for?"
-He gestures his head, "I heard you, and here I am."
+He gestures at his temple, "I heard you, and here I am."

 "Not a fan of small talks, aren't you?"
 Metatron rolls his eyes dramatically.
 "You're no fun.
 Here's the deal: I'm going to do so many good things with your grace, so don't worry about it.
 I'll save Heaven and all the angels, isn't that enough?"